 A Redirect event is fired for every URL the product is redirected to.
 In the case of automatic redirections, the Redirect event is a good place to set properties related to the new connection (e.g. new authentication parameters).

 The default value is 0 (Never).
-In this case, redirects are never followed, and the class fails with an error instead.
+In this case, redirects are never followed, and the class instead.

 Valid options are:

 |GetOn302Redirect: If set to true the class will perform a GET on the new location.The default value is false.
 If set to true the class will perform a GET on the new location.
 Otherwise it will use the same HTTP method again.|